Alab-NII/CF-Labelled-FE-Database/README.md

 The detail of this dataset was written in the following paper:

 > Iwatsuki, K., & Aizawa, A. (2021).
 Extraction of Formulaic Expressions from Scientific Papers.
-In *Proceedings of the AAAI-21 Workshop on Scientific Document Understanding*, to appear.
+In *Proceedings of the AAAI-21 Workshop on Scientific Document Understanding*.

 ```
 @inproceedings{Iwatsuki2021SDU,